Our efforts to get Caregivers vaccinated against COVID-19

 We incentivized.
 At our Caregiver Appreciation Event in June, we held a special raffle with multiple $250 and $100 gift cards for Caregivers who had submitted a vaccine record.

 We reached out.
 In 2020, we hired a team of full-time employees whose sole responsibilities were dedicated to reaching out to Caregivers to stay on top of their need for regular COVID-19 testing.
 We asked this team to add Caregiver vaccine outreach to their list of duties.
 These team members call Caregivers daily to talk with them individually about getting vaccinated, educate those apprehensive to get vaccinated, help them find places to get the vaccine, and follow up with them to make sure they get both their first and second doses (where applicable).
 Our Caregiver Coordinating and Caregiver Services departments also spent extensive time talking one-on-one with Caregivers about the importance of getting vaccinated.

 With these combined efforts, we’ve made great strides in reaching our goal to get every Caregiver vaccinated.
 While we haven’t accomplished our goal just yet, the finish line is very much within sight.

-As we approach 1,200 Caregivers vaccinated, our staff recently took some time to reflect on our efforts.
+With over 1200 Caregivers now vaccinated, our staff recently took some time to reflect on our efforts.
 “What do you think helped us get this many Caregivers vaccinated?” asked President, Jeff Zukerman.
 The answers came in rapid succession.
 “Communication!”
 “The raffle!”
 “Personal outreach!”
 “The video!”.
 Neal Kursban, our CEO, added, “It’s a combination of all our efforts.
 The enormous commitment and investment of time is our moral imperative to keep doing everything we can to keep clients and Caregivers as safe as possible.
 Thank you to everyone who has played a role in our success here at Family & Nursing Care.”